tusharsadhwani/blog/src/pages/post/builtins.md

 ### `help`, `exit` and `quit`: site builtins

 Now, these builtins aren't _real_ builtins.
 As in, they aren't really defined in the `builtins` module.
-Instead, they are defined in the `site` module.
+Instead, they are defined in the `site` module, and then injected into builtins when `site` module runs.

 `site` is a module that is automatically run by default when you start Python.
-It is responsible for setting up a few useful things, including making pip packages available for import, setting up tab completion in the REPL, among other things.
+It is responsible for setting up a few useful things, including making pip packages available for import, and setting up tab completion in the REPL, among other things.

 One more thing that it does is setup these few useful global functions:

 - `help` is used to find documentation of modules and objects.
-It's equivalent to the builtin `pydoc.doc()` method.
+It's equivalent to calling `pydoc.doc()`.
 - `exit` and `quit` quit the Python process.
-Calling them is equivalent to the builtin `sys.exit()`.
+Calling them is equivalent to calling `sys.exit()`.

 ### `copyright`, `credits`, `license`: Important texts